Published on in Health Tip of the Week

 When can my child be vaccinated against COVID-19?

-Unfortunately, neither currently authorized COVID-19 vaccine is approved for use in young children.
+Unfortunately, the currently authorized COVID-19 vaccines are not yet approved for use in young children.
 That’s because physicians and scientists can’t assume that young children will respond the same way to the vaccine as older teens and adults.
 Hear more from Dr. Paul Offit, Director of the Vaccine Education Center.

-The good news, however, is that trials studying COVID-19 vaccines in younger children have already begun, and scientists hope to have sufficient safety data to approve a vaccine for children before the 2021-2022 school year.
+The good news, however, is that at least one trial studying COVID-19 vaccines in teens (ages 12-16) has been completed and we expect to learn of the results in the upcoming weeks.
+Additionally, vaccine trials are now beginning in younger children, and scientists hope to have sufficient safety data to approve a vaccine for children before the 2021-2022 school year.

 To find out when your teenager may be able to receive the vaccine, speak to your pediatrician and keep an eye on your local health department’s website.